Rimu16/Simulation-Lab/README.md

 01. np.random.seed(None) - This ensures that the random number generator uses a new random starting point every time the code runs.
 02. Since no fixed seed is set, the numbers will change every time you run the code.

-## Difference between the two output
+## Difference Between The Two Output
 01. Reproducibility:
 Seeded: Output is reproducible and consistent across runs.
 Non-Seeded: Output is not reproducible and changes every time.